Nickurama/Snake/taskell.md

 ## To Do

+- Score
+- Scoreboard
+- GameMap
+- Decide on how game coordinates work
+- Obstacle
+- DynamicObstacle
+- Overlay
 - --- MILESTONE ---
-- CollisionManager
-- GameEngine singleton

 ## Doing